|Ormskirk & District Amateur Snooker League -|

 I have been asked by the Olympic BC committee to remind everyone around the league of their dress code when visiting the club.
 Smart jeans and trainers are now allowed to be worn but they still have the minimum requirement of a collared shirt or t-shirt.
 This has not been adhered to recently and can I remind everyone that we must respect the club rules for future visits.
 Thank you.

-Maghull RBL A sat out their free week this time around.
+Rainford X SSC sat out their free week this time.